BlinkUX/sequelize-mock/docs/api/model.md

 <a name="Instance"></a>
 ### #Instance()

-An copy of the Instance class to mirror Sequelize
+The Model's copy of the Instance class used to build instances